xim85/lab-python-list-dict-set-comprehension/README.md

 - Fork this repo
 - Clone it to your machine

 ## Getting Started

-Complete the challenges in the `src` directory.
+Complete the challenges in the notebook.
 Follow the instructions and add your code and explanations as necessary.

 ## Submission